September 24, 2025

 Inland Transportation: Road and Rail

-- Road Network: While major arteries are in good condition, Kenya’s overall road network has limitations.
-Only about 20% of the country’s total road network is paved.
-This means that “last-mile” transport from a rail depot or main highway to the factory site can be a bottleneck.
-The condition of these access roads can impact delivery schedules and increase the risk of damage to sensitive goods.
+• Road Network: While major arteries are in good condition, Kenya’s overall road network has limitations, with only about 20% of it being paved.
+Consequently, “last-mile” transport from a rail depot or main highway to the factory site can become a bottleneck.
+The condition of these access roads can delay delivery schedules and increase the risk of damage to sensitive goods.

-A thorough logistics analysis, accounting for shipping costs, customs clearance times, inland freight options, and potential delays, is an essential component of any solar panel manufacturing business plan.
+A thorough logistics analysis—accounting for shipping costs, customs clearance times, inland freight options, and potential delays—is an essential part of any solar panel manufacturing business plan.

 Strategic Site Selection: Leveraging Special Economic Zones (SEZs)

-Choosing the right factory location is a strategic decision that must account for both power and transport challenges.
-In Kenya, the government has actively promoted the development of Special Economic Zones (SEZs) and Export Processing Zones (EPZs) to attract foreign investment.
-These designated areas offer a compelling package of benefits that directly address many infrastructural hurdles.
+Choosing the right factory location is a strategic decision that must balance both power and transport challenges.
+To attract foreign investment, the Kenyan government has actively promoted Special Economic Zones (SEZs) and Export Processing Zones (EPZs)—designated areas that offer a compelling package of benefits to overcome these infrastructural hurdles.

 Advantages of Locating in a Kenyan SEZ